Essential Native CS3 Commands for Server Optimization

 Adjust

-to set a 30-minute map limit, balancing gameplay duration. -
+mp_timelimit 30to set a 30-minute map limit, balancing gameplay duration. -

 Configure

-to establish 5-minute rounds, which can improve match pacing.
+mp_roundtime 5to establish 5-minute rounds, which can improve match pacing.

 -